 Sellers who offer the lowest pricing options on a marketplace can take over the Buy Box from you as a brand owner/vendor.
 On the other hand, if your products have (near)perfect performance metrics, you may be able to price higher than other sellers and still win/keep the Buy Box.

-Make sure the landing prices (total price with shipping included) of your products are competitive and avoid price wars - an attempt by a market participant to undercut competitors by continuously lowering product prices to capture greater market share.
+Make sure your products' landing prices (total price with shipping included) are competitive and avoid price wars - an attempt by a market participant to undercut competitors by continuously lowering product prices to capture greater market share.

 To keep prices stable and competitive and be aware of losing the Buy Box, it is necessary to monitor listings and prices constantly.
-Not only the prices of sellers on the platform but also external sites of retailers and even competitors.
+The prices of sellers on the platform and external sites of retailers and even competitors.

 If product listings are presented as out-of-stock, a marketplace allows other retailers, sellers, and 3P sellers who are eligible can take over the Buy Box quickly.